str04/plant_disease_detection/README.md

 # plant_disease_detection
-Used CNN model that will detect the plant_disease_detection
+Used CNN model that will detect the plant_disease